Open spectroscopy for everyone

 Get started in seconds

-Install from PyPI — no configuration required.
-Add optional extras for deep learning backends.
+Install the Python library from PyPI — no configuration required.
+Add optional extras for deep-learning backends.
+(For the no-code route, grab Studio instead.)

 # Core library